dirtyvagabond/drake-user-manual/GettingStartedWithDrake.md

 Drake completed the workflow, producing the word frequences file that we wanted.
 Open up `word-freqs.txt` to see the specific results generated from your `book.txt` input.

-If we try to run the workflow again, Drake will tell us it's not necessary:
+If we try to run the workflow again, Drake tells us it's not necessary:

 ```
 drake